godspeed-you/ansible_pvesh/README.md

 ### ToDo

-* Add ansible specific meta data in module
 * Add `state` as key
 * Validate if an item exists before trying to add/modify it
+* Extend ansible specific meta data in module
 * ???